GrzegorzOkuniewski/Grzegorz-Okuniewski/README.md

 🤔 I’m looking for help with github
 📫 How to reach me: tel 735 108 998
-⚡ Fun fact: I am studint programist and i active athlete 👯 I’m looking to collaborate on programming and building your website
+⚡ Fun fact: I am studint programist and i active athlete 👯 I’m looking to collaborate on programming and building your website or play profesionall Futsal